Year of Publication

 - States should ensure that they are allowing for innovation in schools while providing a basic oversight function.

 - Results from this study should be replicated in the future to verify policy implications.
 Charter school researchers should control for the effects of charter school laws in future evaluations of charter school performance.

 Hoffman, Kristen R., "Effects of Charter School Laws on Charter School Performance" (2006).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 85.